Watercolor Easter Cookies

 However, if it is easy enough for me to do it, that also means it is the perfect activity for children!
-Watercolor Sugar Cookies can be made for any old day or on a special holiday, like Easter.
+Watercolor Easter Cookies can be made for any old day or on a special holiday, like Easter.
 I happen to love the gentle glow watercolor gives off on an Easter Egg Cookie.

 The biggest decision you will make are what shapes to make your cookies and if you want to also include flavor painting, which is adding clear extracts, thus flavor, to your “watercolors.”

 You do need to use a good sugar cookie cutout recipe though.
 If not, the cookies will fluff up and lose their shape.
 I have provided my favorite recipe below.